ualberta-mueller-group/UAMCTS/README.md

 # Monte Carlo Tree Search in the Presence of Model Uncertainty
-This is the readme file for running the experiments in the *Monte Carlo Tree Search in the Presence of Model Uncertainty* paper.
+This repository provides implementation for the paper [Monte Carlo Tree Search in the Presence of Transition Uncertainty]() (AAAI 2024).

 ## Libraries requirements
 You need to have installed Python 3.8.
 You also need to install PyTorch, NumPy, Matplotlib, torchvision, tqdm packages: